PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

     ```

 -   **✂ `subset()`** the `$data`.
-    Use `$data` dimensions as key and names or indices as value to
+    Use `$data` dimensions as keys and names or indices as values to
     subset `$data`. `$meta` data are adjusted according to the subset.
     Applying a subset changes the contents of the data and cannot be
     reversed.